cakephp/docs/en/orm/behaviors/translate.rst

 As shown above you can use the ``locale()`` method to choose the active translation for entities that are loaded::

-    // First load i18n core functions at the beginning of your Controller (only once): use Cake\I18n\I18n;
+    // Load I18n core functions at the beginning of your Controller: use Cake\I18n\I18n;

     // Then you can change the language in your action: